hds-sandbox/bulk_RNAseq_course/develop/05a_data_analysis_setup.md

+---
+title: Ucloud setup for data analysis
+summary: In this lesson we explain how to start an Rstudio session for data analysis
+date: 2023-01-17
+---

 # Setup for teaching in uCloud

+!!! note "Section Overview"

+    &#128368; **Time Estimation:** X minutes

+    &#128172; **Learning Objectives:**

+    1. Start a transcriptomics app job in Ucloud for the next lessons in data analysis

+## Submit the job in Ucloud

 Access [Ucloud](https://cloud.sdu.dk) with your account and choose the project `Sandbox RNASeq Workshop` where you have been invited.